percona/k8spxc-docs/docs/operator.md

 | ----------- | ---------- |
 | :material-code-string: string     | `--custom-labels=CUSTOM-LABELS` |

-### `pmm.containerSecurityContext') }}
+### `pmm.containerSecurityContext`

+A custom [Kubernetes Security Context for a Container :octicons-link-external-16:](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) to be used instead of the default one.

 | Value type  | Example    |
 | ----------- | ---------- |
 | :material-text-long: subdoc     | `privileged: false` |

-A custom [Kubernetes Security Context for a Container :octicons-link-external-16:](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) to be used instead of the default one.

 ## <a name="operator-backup-section"></a>Backup section